graybealski/cf-conventions-work/FAQ.md

 The CF standard names also have been mapped to the Global Change Master Directory science keywords, and terms from the SWEET Ontology.

-As of 2014, none of these mappings are not regularly updated with the release  new versions of the CF standard names.
+As of 2014, none of these mappings are regularly updated with the release of new versions of the CF standard names.

 <a name="udunits"></a>
 ## Units in CF (UDUNITS)